Japan – independent travel to Kyoto, Matsumoto and Osaka by plane and train in 14 days

 Removal of outer footwear is mandatory inside the temples, serene, intricately designed and aromatic.

-Kyoto Shopping: Kyoto has many shopping opportunities, including modern galleries, the narrow back lanes synonymous with aothentic restaurants etc as well as the red light district.
-Nishiki Market, image below, is located centrally in downtown Kyoto, located at 609 Nishidaimonji-cho, Shijo-Noboru, Tomikoji Tori, Nakagyo-ku, Kyoto.
+Kyoto Shopping: Kyoto has many shopping opportunities, including modern galleries, and traditional markets.
+The narrow back lanes synonymous with Kyoto, including authentic restaurants and even the red light district are well worth a browse.
+Nishiki Market, image below, is located centrally in downtown Kyoto, at 609 Nishidaimonji-cho, Shijo-Noboru, Tomikoji Tori, Nakagyo-ku, Kyoto.
 Marvel at the array of tempting foods, pungent spices, and sample delicacies at the many, inexpensive eateries.

 There are more vending machines per person in Japan than anywhere else in the world, you can even buy bento boxes, including sushi such as below, from machines located at railway stations, street corners, everywhere!
 Travellers are allowed to take their own food and drink on board the trains, enabling a delicious lunch whilst drinking in the stunning scenery along the way.